-This grass grows in a wide range of salinities, from slightly brackish (medium salinity) to salty waters (high salinity).
-It has been found in fresh water and non-tidal tributaries.
-It is most common in shallow areas with a sandy bottom, but can also grow in soft, muddy sediments.
+Grows in a wide range of salinities, from slightly brackish to salty waters; found in fresh water and non-tidal tributaries

 Ranges from the rivers of the upper and middle Chesapeake Bay to the saltier lower Bay.
 Widgeon grass and eelgrass are the dominant bay grass species in the Virginia portion of the Bay.